konstantinfoerster/card-importer-go/README.md

 The lint aggregator [golangci-lint](https://golangci-lint.run/) can be used to apply best practice and find errors in your golang code.

-Just run `docker run --rm -v $(pwd):/app -w /app golangci/golangci-lint:v1.49.0 golangci-lint run -v` inside the root dir of the project to start the linting process.
+Just run `docker run --rm -v $(pwd):/app -w /app golangci/golangci-lint:latest golangci-lint run -v` inside the root dir of the project to start the linting process.

 ## TODOS

 * Provide a make file
     * https://earthly.dev/blog/golang-makefile/
+* Make import more reliable
+  * Retry on database connection loss
+  * Retry if external API returns an error
+* Don't use face ids to identify images
+  * Faces could be deleted
+  * Maybe just the name?
+* Use attribute side to identify card face?

 First idea how to serve the images: